klogging/klogging/README.md

 limitations I find are:

 * They are designed to log strings of text with embedded information that is discovered by searching within strings.
-Logging needs to include …
+Logging should be of events containing structured information derived from all nested scopes where those events occur.

 * Logback is hamstrung by having timestamp resolution limited to milliseconds.
 This limit is baked in to the [core of the library](https://github.com/qos-ch/logback/blob/master/logback-classic/src/main/java/ch/qos/logback/classic/spi/ILoggingEvent.java#L83).

+**TBC**